imatge-upc/egocentric-2015-thms/README.md

 *Lidon, Aniol, Marc Bolaños, Mariella Dimiccoli, Petia Radeva, Maite Garolera, and Xavier Giró-i-Nieto.
 "Semantic Summarization of Egocentric Photo Stream Events." arXiv preprint arXiv:1511.00438 (2015).*

+This work is an extension of the [master thesis](https://imatge.upc.edu/web/publications/semantic-and-diverse-summarization-egocentric-photo-events) by Aniol Lidon for the [Master in Computer Vision Barcelona](http://pagines.uab.cat/mcv/), class of 2015.

 ## Visual Results